Project Management for GIS Professionals

 12:30 – 1:15 p.m. :: Lunch Break

-- Have participants do a self-introduction and share their GIS Project status if they have one (i.e. proposed, in flight, under consideration)
+- Have participants share a self-introduction and their GIS Project status if they have one (i.e. proposed, in flight, under consideration)

 Session Goals & Deliverables

-- Review goals and deliverables to better equip the attendees to undertake a GIS-specific project
+- Review goals and deliverables to successfully undertake a GIS-specific project

 Justifying a GIS Project